src-d/blog/content/post/pga_history.md

 We had to take into account the removed repositories.
 Over 3,000 were deleted within few months.
 We discovered a few repositories with porno while inspecting the outliers by repository size (no links here, sorry, join our community Slack and direct message).

+Overall, our Data Retrieval team did a fantastic job.
+It was great to see how the numerous open source libraries they developed played together to deliver the dataset.

 #### Paper